Q.: Does my broker hedge all client cfd positions as opposed to spread betting?

 My impression was that CFDs were exchange traded and therefore that you were betting against "the market", whereas spread betting was essentially betting against the bookmaker who uses the markets as a reference.
 The point being that if you enter into a CFD, the broker is obligated to hedge that bet in the market, but this obligation doesn't exist in spread betting.

-There is no obligation on an FSA firm to hedge with its own brokers on a client position.
+However, there is no obligation on an FSA firm to hedge with its own brokers on a client position.
 This may lead to a greater capital base requirement especially in light of the new ICAAPs required as of 1 January 08.
 In other words, if your business plan/risk management policy articulated a policy not to hedge or rarely hedge, you might be called to take this into account when you have to calculate your capital requirement minimum.
+CFD providers using the direct market access business model do however promise to ‘hedge’ all client trades in the underlying market.
+This means that when you place a CFD trade, you should be able to see the corresponding trade being placed in the underlying market.
+This makes the CFD pricing and trading process more transparent for investors trading contracts for differences, although DMA trading then by its very nature limits the number and types of CFDs that can be traded (since for a transaction to take place it has to match an opposing trading on the exchange).
+Even though the order is placed in the underlying market, it doesn’t mean that you own or are entitled to the underlying asset, and you are still subject to counterparty risks.

-Do you see the important point here? - The client side trade and the hedge are totally different contracts.
-A CFD provider doesn't have to hedge at all--it is the issuer of the security, not a broker.
+Do you see the important point here? – The client side trade and the hedge are totally different contracts.
+A CFD provider doesn’t have to hedge at all–it is the issuer of the security, not a broker and in particular market makers may not hedge all the CFD trades you place, and so may directly benefit if you lose on your trade.
 Sure, the provider had better have a large balance sheet since it would have to pay a huge gain out of pocket in this scenario.

 Compare: CFDs are pegged to actual equities and incorporate the life of an equity: for instance there are provisions in the provider's terms and conditions for passing on dividends to long position holders (and taking for shorts), even though you have zero legal connection to the company you are getting a CFD on.